Skip to content

 Figure 7-21 Removing a node in a binary search tree (degree 2)

-The operation of removing a node also uses \(O(\log n)\) time, where finding the node to be removed requires \(O(\log n)\) time, and obtaining the in-order traversal successor node requires \(O(\log n)\) time.
+The node removal operation also uses \(O(\log n)\) time, where finding the node to be removed requires \(O(\log n)\) time, and obtaining the inorder successor node requires \(O(\log n)\) time.
 Example code is as follows:

 binary_search_tree.py